Apostolic succession: Apostolic founders

-Teachings
+Positions by Christian denomination

-Teachings on the nature of apostolic succession vary depending on the ecclesiastic body, especially within various Protestant denominations.
-Christians of the Catholic Church, Church of the East, Oriental Orthodox, and the Eastern Orthodox Church teach apostolic succession.
-Among the previously mentioned churches opinions vary as to the validity of succession within Old Catholic, Lutheran, Anglican and Moravian communities.
+Teachings on the nature of apostolic succession vary depending on the Christian denomination, especially within various Protestant churches as certain Evangelical-Lutheran and Anglican bodies affirm the doctrine, while others such as the Plymouth Brethren, reject it.

 Catholic Church

 Wherefore we must obey the priests of the Church who have succession from the Apostles, as we have shown, who, together with succession in the episcopate, have received the mark of truth according to the will of the Father; all others, however, are to be suspected, who separated themselves from the principal succession.